 Most of the time, interviews will never go according to your wishes.
 Your preparation is bound to fail.
 But the more prepared you are, the better you are at handling tricky situations.

 The best approach is to be transparent about it.
-If you don’t know the answer, admit it and thank them for learning a new thing.
+If you don’t know the answer, admit it and thank them for learning something new.

 If you are stumped for other reasons, it is always to use this magic word called – Sorry.